Capital punishment in Malaysia: Current practice

 Death penalties are carried out in Malaysia by hanging.
-As of 2015 the penalty was mandatory in twelve offences and possible in thirty-three.
+In 2015, the death penalty was mandatory in twelve offences and possible in thirty-three.
 The thirty-three capital crimes included murder, drug trafficking, treason, acts of terrorism, waging war against the Yang di-Pertuan Agong, and, since 2007, rape resulting in death.
 As of March 2023, there were 34 capital crimes, including murder and drug trafficking, with 11 of them carrying the mandatory death penalty.

-On 3 April 2023, the Dewan Rakyat passed the Abolition of Mandatory Death Penalty Bill 2023 by a voice vote to abolish all mandatory death penalty under Malaysian criminal law.
+On 3 April 2023, the Dewan Rakyat passed the Abolition of Mandatory Death Penalty Bill 2023 to abolish all mandatory death penalty under Malaysian criminal law.
 The bill was subsequently approved by the Dewan Negara on 11 April 2023 and received royal assent from the Yang di-Pertuan Agong on 9 June 2023.
-The Abolition of Mandatory Death Penalty Act 2023 (Act 846) eventually came into force on 4 July 2023.
+The Abolition of Mandatory Death Penalty Act 2023 [Act 846] eventually came into force on 4 July 2023.
+There had been no executions in the country since 2017.